cfahner/my-json-api/README.md

 How to include
 --------------

-Simply merge the src/ directory into your existing project, or make a .jar file and include that as a library.
+Simply merge the src/ directory into your existing project, or download the latest version as a .jar file from the jars/ directory.

 Usage example
 -------------